Prefabricated home: United Kingdom

-In the United Kingdom, the word "prefab" is often associated with specific types of prefabricated single or two story homes built in large numbers after World War II, such as Airey houses, as a temporary replacement for housing that had been destroyed by bombs, particularly in London.
+In the United Kingdom, the word "prefab" is often associated with specific types of prefabricated single or two-story homes built in large numbers after World War II, such as Airey houses, as a temporary replacement for housing that had been destroyed by bombs, particularly in London.
 More than 156,000 prefabricated homes were built between 1945 and 1948.
 Prefabs were also built in World War I, such as the still-occupied houses in Austin Village, Birmingham.

 Despite the intention that these dwellings would be a temporary measure, many remained inhabited many decades after the end of World War II.
-A small number are still in use in the 21st century, but others are being demolished.
-In 2011 it was announced that Britain’s largest remaining prefab estate of 187 homes in Lewisham, South-East London, was to be redeveloped except for six homes.
+Roughly 8,000 are still in use today, but others are being demolished.
+In 2011 it was announced that Britain's largest remaining prefab estate of 187 homes in Lewisham, South-East London, was to be redeveloped except for six homes.

 MMC and modular homes

-During the 2010s, as government backing (including via Homes England) for 'modern methods of construction' (MMC) grew, several UK companies (for example, Ilke Homes, L&G Modular and Homes by Urban Splash) were established to develop modular homes as an alternative to traditionally-built residences.
+During the 2010s, as government backing (including via Homes England) for 'modern methods of construction' (MMC) grew, several UK companies (for example, Ilke Homes, L&G Modular and Homes by Urban Splash) were established to develop modular homes as an alternative to traditionally built residences.
 A development of 36 apartments, called y:cube, was constructed by SIG Plc Building Systems for the YMCA in Mitcham, South London in 2015.
 From its Knaresborough, Yorkshire factory (opened in 2018, closed in 2023), Ilke Homes delivered two- and three-bedroom 'modular' homes that could be erected in 36 hours.

 In January 2024, following the high-profile failures of Ilke Homes, L&G Modular and Homes by Urban Splash during 2022 and 2023, the House of Lords Built Environment Committee highlighted that the UK Government needed to take a more coherent approach to addressing barriers affecting adoption of MMC: "If the Government wants the sector to be a success, it needs to take a step back, acquire a better understanding of how it works and the help that it needs, set achievable goals and develop a coherent strategy."